HarshitN87/SimpliOS/readme.md

 - Ramdisk + scheduler init logs showing sample tasks
 - Periodic dots from the timer, plus optional task trace messages when the demo processes run
 - Characters you type echoed by the keyboard driver and shell prompt (`simplios> `)
+- Colored prompt, info (green) and warning (yellow) messages, plus red error text from the shell
 - If you see no keyboard output, ensure the QEMU window has focus.

 ### Shell overview